Bouza1/booking_app/README.md

 ## Description
 A light-weight, user-friendly tennis court booking application that enables users to easily log in and reserve tennis courts.
 The app streamlines the booking process and is built with a secure login system and an intuitive interface.
 Reserving a tennis court has never been simpler.

-Please Visit: [www.wsscctennis.co.uk](https://www.wsscctennis.co.uk) to see the site in action.
+Please visit: [www.wsscctennis.co.uk](https://www.wsscctennis.co.uk) to see the site in action.

 ## Built With:
 - ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)